 He had to save Roman.

-Fury coursing through him like he’d never known, Leandros lashed out at the closest person to him, which turned out to be Representative Metaxas.
-He abruptly changed course and tackled the tall man to the ground, coming at him with fist and nail.
-He was distantly aware of a crowd around him, of people trying to pull him off the Representative.
+Fury coursed through Leandros like he’d never known, his entire world narrowing to the gazebo ahead of him.
+He lashed out at the closest person, which turned out to be Representative Metaxas.
+He launched himself at the tall man and tackled him to the ground, coming at him with fist and nail.
+He was distantly aware of a crowd around him, of strong hands trying to pull him off the Representative.

-Eventually, they succeeded, two Enforcers securing his arms even as he tried lashing out at him.
-Councilors Saratea and Pulakis helped Metaxas to his feet — the man was in bad shape, now ruffled and covered in blood, dirt, and scratches.
+Eventually, they succeeded, two Enforcers securing his arms even as he struggled to break free.
+The redheaded woman — Lynn, Bellona, whatever she called herself — helped Metaxas to his feet.
+The man was in bad shape, now, his expensive suit ruined and his face covered in blood, dirt, scratches.

-Leandros looked back at the gazebo, desperately hoping the last few minutes had been a dream.
-What he saw made the fight drain out of him at once — a bloody red stain marked the pristine white of the marble floor, but other than that, the gazebo was empty.
+Leandros looked back at the gazebo.
+What he saw made the fight drain out of him at once — a bloody red stain still marked the pristine white of the marble floor, but other than that, the gazebo was empty.

-Seeing Leandros’ unusual reaction, the others looked that way as well.
+Seeing Leandros’ unusual reaction, the others followed his gaze.

 “Where the hell did he go?”
-Metaxas shouted, turning red in the face.
+Metaxas shouted.
+He spat out a tooth, which seemed to infuriate him even more.
 “Bellona, where did he go?”

 Leandros felt numb.

 “For your sake, I hope you’re right,” Metaxas snarled, angrily brushing dirt and grass off his suit.
 “Take Nochdvor inside.
-We’ll deal with him somewhere dry.”
+We’ll deal with him shortly.”

-In the darkened halls of a grand estate in Damael, a laden figure stepped out of shadows, appearing as if out of thin air.
+In the darkened halls of a secluded estate, a laden figure stepped out from shadows, appearing as if out of thin air.
 Living flame flickered across her skin, casting an eerie glow across the face of the limp figure in her arms.
-On her back were two draping, translucent wings, each giving off a strange glow of their own.
+On her back were two elegantly draped translucent wings, each giving off a strange glow of their own.
 When she folded them behind her, they disappeared.

-She knelt, lowering that figure to the floor, and set him down.
+She knelt, lowering the young man she carried to the floor, and set him down.

-“There, now,” the woman said, her voice soft.
+“There, now,” the woman said, her voice soft with a motherly affection.
 She held two fingers to his neck, frowning when she felt no pulse.

-The man on the ground was perfectly still.
+The man on the ground lay perfectly still.

 A/N: That’s the end of our little murder mystery! 🙂 I’d love to hear your thoughts – were you expecting that ending?